microsoft/msbuild-lab323-declarative-agent/lab/exercise-1-build-agent.md

 ## Step 3: Define your agent

-The declarative agent project scaffolded by the Agents Toolkit provides a template that includes code for connecting an agent to the GitHub API to display repository issues.
+The Declarative Agent project scaffolded by the Agents Toolkit provides a template that includes code for connecting an agent to the GitHub API to display repository issues.
 In this lab, you’ll build your own agent that integrates with a car repair service, supporting multiple operations to manage repair data.

 In the project folder, you will find two TypeSpec files **main.tsp** and **actions.tsp**.
 The agent is defined with its metadata, instructions and capabilities in the main.tsp file.